 For children/adolescents: At the first session, it is important that caregivers be present.
 For two-parent families, both parents are highly encouraged to attend.
 For single-parent families, another key caregiver is invited to attend (if applicable).
 After the first appointment, we may request to contact your child’s school and therapist.

 For adults: Spouses/partner/key emotional supports are welcome to attend the initial session.
 The majority of the appointment will usually be alone with the adult, although information from key individuals in the patient's life is also welcomed with the patient's consent.

 The intake forms (separate for adult or child/teen) provide us vital information and you will be asked to complete it prior to the initial intake session.
 We hope you find that although the intake form is lengthy and requires an investment in time, it will allow us to understand the goals and focus for treatment.
 You may view the ADULT INTAKE FORM or CHILD/TEEN INTAKE FORM here (ADULT Intake Form & CHILD/TEEN Intake Form).
-You can print, fill out the form, and bring the completed paper form with you on the day of your initial appointment.
+Please fill out the form and bring the completed paper form with you on the day of your initial appointment.
 Alternatively, the front desk can mail you the paper form to complete.